Types of Equity Release (2025)

 You’ll be able to get more attractive interest rates as your loan-to-value ratio rises.

-In that case, your heirs could benefit from funds left over after the sale once loans and interest have been repaid.
+Additionally, if the market value of your home increases significantly throughout your loan period, your heirs could benefit from funds left over after the sale once loans and interest have been repaid.

 Don’t forget